creatern/NoteBook/Books/数据库/SQL.md

 ```
 create or replace TRIGGER audit_emp_values
-BEFORE INSERT OR DELETE OR UPDATE on copy_emp
+BEforE INSERT OR DELETE OR UPDATE on copy_emp
-FOR EACH ROW
+for EACH ROW
   begin
     INSERT into user_test_table(user_name,old_id,new_id)
     VALUES (USER,:OLD.employee_id,:NEW.employee_id);